 This is very important.
 Date wise jot down court appointments, mention when your husband did not make an appearance or violated an agreement.
 Write down conversations, mediation meetings, minutes of meetings with attorneys, every single detail.

-Also keep track of your children’s school events, doctor appointments and everything.
+Also keep track of your children’s school events, doctor appointments and so on.
 When produced in the court this can show how organized, involved and focused you are.

 Keeping a divorce calendar is our best divorce advice to women.

 8. Don’t get swayed by emotions

 If you’re the one who has taken the decision to dissolve a marriage, then your husband trying to convince you to make this work is only to be expected.
 He may swear to change and be better, or may even guilt-trip you into breaking up the home and leaving the children vulnerable.
 Don’t let the divorce regret set in.

 On the other hand, if you’re too emotionally invested in the marriage, you may find yourself completely blindsided in case your husband decides to seek a divorce.